 Plans for a 240-place expansion at Glossopdale School in Hadfield have finally now been fully approved.

-The decision was made by Derbyshire County Council yesterday (Thursday).
+The decision was made following a virtual cabinet meeting of Derbyshire County Council yesterday (Thursday).

 It comes following the end of a formal consultation in March, with all responses to both this and the initial consultation at the end of last year supporting expansion.

 The £4 million funding for the extension to the already £23 million school off Newshaw Lane had previously been approved and the planning application recently submitted has now been given the green light.